RGIII had a shot at the Olympics. But when Ravens called, it was ‘a message from God.’

 On the third day of training camp, Griffin ran off the field, swigged from a water bottle and sank down on his right knee next to his wife on Practice Field 1.
 After the final whistle blew, Griffin had spent about 20 minutes sprinting and throwing corner routes to the end zone, as he always does.

 Griffin spoke for about 15 minutes with his wife, whose back rested against the goal post.
 The fields were otherwise empty.
-A couple of Ravens staffers and the few fans who weren’t scrunched up behind a yellow rope separating the practice field, mostly young boys, stared at Griffin and his wife, then whispered to one another.
+A couple of Ravens staffers and a group of fans stared at Griffin and his wife, then whispered to one another.

-A group of fans walked by Griffin, and Griffin obliged the oldest man’s request for a picture and autograph.
+A handful of fans then walked by Griffin, and Griffin obliged the oldest man’s request for a picture and autograph.
 A few moments later, Flacco walked out of a team-facility door.

 “Oh my God, oh my God!” one of the boys yelled at his seven friends.
 “Guys, look who it is!”